CasparCG/server/README.txt

 5. Make sure you turn off Windows' "Aero Theme" and "ClearType" font smoothing as they can interfere with CasparCG Server's OpenGL features!

-6. Start the "CasparCG_Server.exe" program and configure the settings.
+6. Start the "casparcg_server.exe" program and configure the settings.

 7. Connect to the Server from a client, such as the CasparCG Client 2.0.4 (available as a separate download.)